taufik-nurrohman/markdown/.dev/README.md

 XSS
 ---

-This converter is intended only to convert Markdown syntax to HTML based on the [CommonMark](https://spec.commonmark.org/0.31.2) specification.
+This parser is intended only to convert Markdown syntax to HTML based on the [CommonMark](https://spec.commonmark.org/0.31.2) specification.
 It doesn’t care about your user input.
 I have no intention of adding any special security features in the future, sorry.
-The attribute syntax feature may be a security risk for you if you want to use this converter on your comment entries, for example:
+The attribute syntax feature may be a security risk for you if you want to use this parser on your comment entries, for example:

 <table>
 <thead>